distributed-text-services/specifications/Collection-API.md

 # Distributed Text Services - Collection API

-The collections entry point is used for navigating collections.
+The collections endpoint is used for navigating collections.
 A collection contains metadata for the collection itself and an array of members.
 Each member is either a collection or the metadata for a document.

 The hierarchy of collections is not fixed.
 One server might provide all documents in a flat collection or a collection hierarchy organized by geography, time, or any other convenient logical grouping.